Outstanding First Nations Researcher Medal

 We recognise that where individuals are working with Aboriginal and/or Torres Strait Islander communities, there is a time commitment involved in building and maintaining those relationships, accountabilities and other protocols that may be necessary.
 This may affect an individual’s research outputs, and candidates should note where this is the case to ensure that the selection committee are aware of this important consideration.

-The Outstanding First Nations Researcher Medal is the Academy’s third honorific award, launched in 2023, and awarded for the first time in 2024.
+The Outstanding First Nations Researcher Medal is the Academy’s third honorific award, launched in 2023, and awarded for the first time in 2024 to Professor James Ward (pictured).
 The medal is awarded at the AAHMS’s annual meeting each October.

 “The use of the star design in my works references the ongoing existence of our people since time immemorial.
 It is like a time-traveller, a guide that sees the passage of time and the manifestation of life.”